tinacms/tina.io/content/blog/inline-editing-project.md

 next: null
 prev: /blog/upgrade-notice-improved-github-security
 ---
+> **Update:** Inline editing is evolving and the current version is considered experimental, read more about [the evolution of inline editing](/blog/evolution-of-inline-editing/).

 6 weeks ago, we embarked on a dedicated project with the goal of improving [Inline Editing](https://tinacms.org/docs/ui/inline-editing).
 We believe that **this way of creating content is the future**, and we want to be a driver in actualizing that future.